groupserver/buildout/docs/postfix-configure.rst

 .. _smtp2gs: http://github.com/groupserver/gs.group.messages.add.smtp2gs

-..
-Seealso:: `The Ubuntu Community Postfix Documentation`_ is
+.. seealso:: `The Ubuntu Community Postfix Documentation`_ is
              useful if you are new to administering Postfix.

 .. _The Ubuntu Community Postfix Documentation: